pashacraydon/pashacraydon.github.io/_posts/2017-11-10-mount-shasta-in-a-day.markdown

 <img src="/css/images/shasta/spring.jpg" />

-The landscape was beginning to get much more desolate, inhabitated only by rock, ice and small trees.
+The landscape was beginning to get much desolate, inhabited only by rock, ice and small trees.
 The trail was about to get much more difficult, Marco warned and he covered his face in a balaclava.
 Soon enough the trail was straight up through scree with quick elevation gain.
 This was a little like doing stair master on difficult and it would last for many hours, maybe 6 hours.
 For every three steps you move up you would slide down one.
 It was fairly exhausting and would really test us, particularly as the altitude started to hit.

 <img src="/css/images/shasta/balaclava.jpg" class="left" />
 <img src="/css/images/shasta/scree.jpg" class="right" />